liamdugan/summary-qg/README.md

 ## Reproduction

-To reproduce the data from the paper, use `reproduction/run_experiments.py`.
-This script will output a file named `out.csv` that contains questions from all three sources (Automatic Summary, Original Text, Human Summary) separated by chapter subsection.
+To reproduce the results from the paper, use `reproduction/run_experiments.py`.
+This script will generate a file named `out.csv` that contains questions from all three sources (Automatic Summary, Original Text, Human Summary) separated by chapter subsection.
 If using the full-size models, this should take about 5-10 minutes on GPU.
 ```
 $ python run_experiments.py -h
   -s, --use_summary  Run automatic summarization rather than reading in